Kent, Oxfordshire, Buckinghamshire, Berkshire, Surrey, West Sussex, East Sussex, Hampshire, Isle of Wight

 Elizabeth Dale runs Chi SCBWI.
 This discussion group is more about support than critique, self-setting targets, encouraging each other and sharing industry news.
 This group is currently full and has a waiting list.

 The Guildford critique group is organised by Nick Berry.
-It meets on the second Tuesday of the month at The White House Pub in Guildford.
+It meets on the second Tuesday of the month.
 New members welcome.
-Please contact firstname.lastname@example.org for more details.
+Please contact email@example.com for more details.

 ISLE OF WIGHT

 The Isle of Wight social group is being organised by Sara Netherway.
-If you would like to finds out more information, please contact email@example.com
+If you would like to find out more information, please contact firstname.lastname@example.org

 OXFORD (critique group)

-Kirsty Lakey runs the Oxford critique group.
-It meets one Tuesday evening a month at the George Street Social.
+Alice Nuttall runs the Oxford critique group.
+It meets one Tuesday evening a month.
 It is a great source of encouragement to local writers who write Middle Grade work.
-The group is currently full but please contact firstname.lastname@example.org to be put on a waiting list as a new group may be opening soon.
+The group is currently full but please contact email@example.com to be put on a waiting list.

-Sue Rawlings is running this new meeting held on the third Tuesday of each month at the Hampshire Hog in Clanfield.
-Please email email@example.com if you are interested and for more details.
+Sue Rawlings is running this monthly meeting.
+Please email firstname.lastname@example.org if you are interested and for further details.

 This group was set up by Kate Poels.
-It is a critique and social group and meets the first Thursday of the month in Caversham.
+It is a critique and social group and meets the first Thursday of the month.
 This group is currently full.

-Helen Dineen runs the Southampton group with the help of Julie Ballard (picture books/under 7s) and Lorraine Cooke (MG/YA).
-It meets at The Cowherds on the edge of Southampton Common, once a month on the third Thursday of the month except August, from 7.30pm until about 9:30pm.
+Summer Quigley runs the Southampton group.
+It meets on the third Thursday of the month except August, from 7.30pm until about 9:30pm.
 This is a goal setting group and meets to encourage members, share news and set goals for the coming month.
+Please email firstname.lastname@example.org to confirm meetings as scheduled.

 Margaret Sturton currently runs the Winchester group.
-This meets once a month on the 2nd Friday of the month.
-This group will be splitting in two, one will be for PBs, and the other will be MG/YA.
-Both meetings are at the same venue (same time/date etc), the two groups will each be a mixture of critique and discussion followed by a social where both groups will get together.
-Please contact firstname.lastname@example.org for details.
+This meets on the 2nd Friday of the month.
+This group is split in two, for PBs, and MG/YA with a mixture of critique and discussion.
+Please contact email@example.com for details.

-Chloe Nicoll is setting up this new group at the Como Lounge, Witney.
-This will be held once a month on Sunday evenings.
-If you are interested, please email email@example.com.
+Chloe Nicoll organises this group for critique and discussion, once a month on a midweek evening.
+If you are interested, please email firstname.lastname@example.org.

 This critique group is currently run by Sharon Davey.
-The group meets at the Double Tree, Hilton, Woking from 7pm to 9pm on the last Tuesday of the month.
-The group is nearly full but please contact firstname.lastname@example.org for details.
+The group meets from 7pm to 9pm on the last Tuesday of the month.
+The group is nearly full but please contact email@example.com for details.

 The Wokingham critique group is run by Sally Rowe.
-They meet at 7.30pm on the last Monday of each month at the Coppid Beech Hotel in Bracknell.
+They meet at 7.30pm on the last Monday of each month.
 There are no meetings in December.
-The group is currently full but please email southeast@britishscbwiorg if you are interested.
+The group is currently full but please email firstname.lastname@example.org if you are interested.

-Welcome to the South East Network run by Sue Renshaw and Fiona Barker.
+Welcome to the South East Network run by Claire O’Brien and Philip Kavvadias

 Illustration for the South East header kindly created by Simon Beck